The new career

 D.T.Hall (1996) in Protean Careers in the 21st Century

 Protean career theory was first introduced by Douglas T. Hall in 1976 in his book Careers in Organizations.
-Inspired by the Greek sea god Proteus who could change forms at will in the face of oncoming opportunities or threats, protean career theory asserts that in order to succeed, individuals need to be highly flexible and adaptable to change or what I like to call, masters of change.
+Inspired by the Greek sea god Proteus who could change forms at will in the face of oncoming opportunities or threats, protean career theory asserts that in order to succeed, individuals need to be highly flexible and adaptable to change or become what I like to call: masters of change.

 Here are some practical ways you can prepare yourself for change:

-• commit to your own ongoing professional development by attending courses, workshops, seminars and conferences
+- Commit to your own ongoing professional development by attending courses, workshops, seminars and conferences

-• network extensively to increase your connections and be kept in the loop about what’s going on in your industry
+- Network extensively to increase your connections and be kept in the loop about what’s going on in your industry

 “It is not the strongest of the species that survives, or the most intelligent, but rather the one most adaptable to change.”

-An aspect of protean career theory I am particularly fond of is the focus on psychological success.
+An aspect of protean career theory I am particularly fond of, is the focus on psychological success.
 As you will see from the table below, psychological success is the key success criteria in protean career theory.
-That’s right, in protean career theory, your psychological success is more important than merely your position or salary level.
+In protean career theory, your psychological success is more important than merely your position or salary level.
 Who wouldn’t want psychological success?
 But the truth is, many of us still strive for the traditional success criteria of position and salary.
 This fits nicely with the belief that the key to real success and happiness is to ensure your career development plan aligns not only with your career goals but your personal goals too.

 ‘Elements in the protean career ‘ in Careers in Organizations (Hall, 1976)